 Thank you for being here!

-In addition to her collegiate appointments, she maintains a private studio in York and at her home in the Lancaster area.
-Her students have gone on to win positions in LLMEA County, PMEA District, Regional, State and NAfME All-Eastern Bands & Orchestras.
-She also has students placed in youth ensembles such as the Harrisburg Symphony Youth Orchestra, York Youth Symphony, the Reading Symphony Youth Orchestra, all Lancaster NextGen ensembles, the Liberty Wind Symphony and the Alabama Symphony Youth Orchestra (yes, Alabama!).
-In the spring of 2023 she was awarded the 2022-23 "Private Teacher of the Year Award" by the LLMEA.
+In addition to her collegiate appointments, she maintains a private studio of over 30 students in York and at her home in the Lancaster area.
+Her students have gone on to achieve positions in LLMEA County, PMEA District, Regional, State and NAfME All-Eastern Bands & Orchestras.
+She also has students placed in youth ensembles such as the Harrisburg Symphony Youth Orchestra, York Youth Symphony, the Reading Symphony Youth Orchestra, all Lancaster NextGen ensembles, the Liberty Wind Symphony and (through the gift of Zoom) the Alabama Symphony Youth Orchestra.

 Kirstin also freelances and adjudicates frequently in the southeastern PA area.
-She is a 27-year member of the York Symphony Orchestra, has played with the Berks Sinfonietta since its inception in 2014, the Reading Pops Orchestra, Trio Jolie, The Silverwood Trio and in 2019 began the piano/oboe duo, Double Keyed, with award-winning singer/songwriter Frances Drost.
+She is a 27-year member of the York Symphony Orchestra where, in addition to playing oboe, she serves as an Orchestra Representative.
+She has played with the Berks Sinfonietta since its inception in 2014, and is a long-time member of the Reading Pops Orchestra, Trio Jolie, and The Silverwood Trio.
+She can also be found as a regular substitute for musical productions at the Fulton Theatre in Lancaster, PA.
+In 2019 she co-founded the piano/oboe duo, Double Keyed, with award-winning singer/songwriter Frances Drost.